 The Amazon River Basin: Geography and Size

-The Amazon River Basin is the largest drainage basin on the planet, sprawling over approximately 7 million square kilometers (2.7 million square miles).
-To put that in perspective, it covers about 5% of the Earth’s land surface and is roughly the size of the continental United States.
-The basin encompasses territories in nine South American countries: Brazil (which holds about 60% of the basin), Peru, Colombia, Venezuela, Ecuador, Bolivia, Guyana, Suriname, and French Guiana (an overseas department of France).
+The Amazon River Basin is the largest drainage basin on Earth, covering an immense area of approximately 7 million square kilometers (2.7 million square miles).
+To visualize its scale, this basin spans about 5% of the Earth’s land surface, making it comparable in size to the entire continental United States.
+The basin extends across nine South American countries: Brazil, which contains roughly 60% of the basin, as well as Peru, Colombia, Venezuela, Ecuador, Bolivia, Guyana, Suriname, and French Guiana, an overseas department of France.

-The Amazon River itself is the lifeblood of this basin.
-It originates high in the Peruvian Andes, near the Nevado Mismi peak, and flows eastward across the continent before emptying into the Atlantic Ocean.
-Depending on the measurement method, the Amazon is either the longest or second-longest river in the world, with lengths ranging from 6,400 to 7,000 kilometers (4,000 to 4,345 miles).
-During the wet season, the river can swell to over 190 kilometers (120 miles) wide in some reaches, earning it the nickname “the River Sea.”
+The Amazon River, the basin’s central water artery, originates high in the Peruvian Andes near the Nevado Mismi peak.
+From these lofty mountains, it travels eastward across the continent, finally emptying its waters into the Atlantic Ocean.
+Depending on the measurement method and criteria, the Amazon is recognized either as the world’s longest river or the second longest, with lengths ranging from 6,400 to 7,000 kilometers (4,000 to 4,345 miles).
+Remarkably, during the wet season, the river can expand to over 190 kilometers (120 miles) wide in certain areas, earning it the evocative nickname “the River Sea.”

-More than 1,100 tributaries feed the Amazon, with 17 of them themselves exceeding 1,500 kilometers (930 miles) in length.
-These include the Rio Negro, the Madeira, the Tapajós, and the Xingu.
-The basin also contains vast floodplains, known as várzea (whitewater floodplains) and igapó (blackwater floodplains), which are seasonally inundated forests that support unique ecosystems.
-The sheer scale of the basin’s water system means that an estimated one-fifth of all the freshwater that flows into the world’s oceans comes from the Amazon alone.
+The river system is fed by over 1,100 tributaries, of which 17 exceed 1,500 kilometers (930 miles) in length.
+Major tributaries include the Rio Negro, Madeira, Tapajós, and Xingu rivers.
+The basin also contains extensive floodplain forests known locally as várzea (whitewater floodplains) and igapó (blackwater floodplains).
+These seasonally inundated forests are crucial habitats that support unique and highly specialized ecosystems.
+The Amazon Basin’s vast water network is so voluminous that it accounts for an estimated one-fifth of the freshwater discharged into the world’s oceans annually, making it an unparalleled hydrological powerhouse.

 Ecological Significance